Annuity With Long Term Care Benefits

 Are you looking for a way to leverage your investments to include protection from the risk of expensive long term care?

 Do you have an existing annuity that is not needed for income?

 Have you been turned down (declined) for long term care insurance or does you health prevent you from applying for long term care insurance?

 If you answered yes to any above question may want to consider an alternative to spending down your own nest egg to pay for long term care.

 There are different types of annuities with long term care benefits.
 The most popular designed to cover long term care expenses are single premium fixed deferred annuities with a long term care rider.
 These are not variable (high risk) annuities.
 They are more like an open-ended CD.

 These annuities will provide you with financial security and long term care peace of mind with extended care protection.

 There are annuities with a long term care rider that can provide access to long term care benefits and you can pay for in-home care.
 One type of these annuities you must buy before your need care (deferred), one you can buy after you need care (immediate/income) or if you cannot pass health underwriting.

-The best candidates for these annuities are usually those with existing annuity or whole or universal life insurance policy (not term) can transfer money to an new annuity with long term care benefits without paying capital gains tax.
+If you have an existing annuity or whole or universal life insurance policy (not term) you can transfer money to an new annuity with long term care benefits without paying capital gains tax.
 See Pension Protection Act.